aatayde/100DaysOfCode/files/Day013/README.md

 using the reduce method to return the sum of values in array

-finding the sum of all values devided by the length of the array can provide the median number in an array.
+finding the sum of all values devided by the length of the array can provide the mean of an array.

 ### Resources